 The Treetop Walk is free for all visitors and will take around 2-3 hours to hike.

 Yet another reason to LOVE Changi Airport is for the indoor waterfall and butterfly gardens.
-I suggest you head to the airport a little earlier before you leave to experience these.
+I suggest you head to the airport a little earlier than you need to in order to experience these.

 The Rain Vortex is the tallest indoor waterfall in the world.
 It is 7 stories high (or 40 meters) and pumps a whopping 500,000 liters of rainwater down onto a climate controlled indoor forest in the airport.